Parsifal-M/backstage-opa-plugins/README.md

 ## Policies

 - [backstage-opa-policies](https://github.com/Parsifal-M/backstage-opa-policies#hello) - A collection of policies that can be used with the plugins in this repository.
+(WIP)

 ## Additional Documentation

-You can find some additional documentation including an architecture overview in the [docs](./docs) folder.
+Each Plugin has its own documentation in the [Plugins](./plugins/) Folder, I am however, slowly moving things to [Github pages](https://parsifal-m.github.io/backstage-opa-plugins/#/).
+Feel free to help out!

 ## Local Development